MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/download-models.md

    ![Offline mode feature setting](media/offline-mode.PNG "Offline mode feature setting")

-3. Close the Product Visualize app, and then restart it.
+3. Close the Dynamics 365 Product Visualize app, and then restart it.

 ## Download a 3D model